shahednasser/awesome-resources/CONTRIBUTING.md

 1. Once you're done, scroll to the bottom of the list to commit the change.
 Make sure the title of the commit is relevant.
 For example: Added How to Contribute under New Category.

 2. After adding the commit title, click on propose changes and follow the steps to create a pull request.

-NOTE: Do not include `|` as a seperator for link titles since that causes errors in the rendering of the README on the website.
-Contributors are advised to replace it with some other similar seperator.

 **That's it!
 Congratulations on making your contribution!**